Sameer-Marathe/binary-image-classifier/README.md

 ./data/train
 ```
 There are two numpy files named ``` class_a.npy ``` and ``` class_b.npy ```.
-These numpy arrays stores image data to train the classifier.
+These numpy arrays store image data to train the classifier.

 -----------------------------------

 ## Visualization

 As data is in the numpy array we need a simple script to visualize it.
-To "see" images in each numpy array run the script
+To *see* images in each numpy array run the script
 ```bash
 ./src/Visualize.py
 ```